 Applicants must be 18 years of age and have either a 12th grade level of education or its equivalent.
 Please refer to page 3 for additional admission requirements.
 Boca Beauty Academy's Paramedical Esthetician program includes 350 clock hours of classroom training (academic instruction) and 300 services (practical application) which meets the educational requirements of the Department of Business and Professional Regulations, Florida administrative Code Chapter 61G5-22, Florida Department of Health, Florida Administrative code Chapter 64B8-53 and Board of Electrolysis.
-Graduates are prepared for the state board examination in order to obtain a license from the Florida Department of Health to become an Electrologist and register to obtain a facial specialist license with the Florida Board of Cosmetology.
-A detailed breakdown is provided below:
+Graduates are prepared for the state board examination in order to obtain a license from the Florida Department of Health to become an Electrologist, register to obtain a facial specialist license with the Florida Board of Cosmetology and be able to perform Makeup applications as a